Shoukox/CSharpOsuAPI/README.md

-# osuApiSharp
+# CSharpOsuAPI
-A library that allow you to work with osu API!
+A library that allow you to work with osu API!\n
 For Example:
 Getting main class osuApi osuapi = new osuApi(osuToken);